fedorenchik/PlanetVim/docs/GUIDE.md

 Hints and bottom tips teach the keys and commands for the current mode.
 The context builder loads on the first right-click and does not start tools merely by opening the menu.

-The native GTK tab-label menu remains Vim's built-in menu.
+With the optional Linux GTK3 helper, right-click a native tab label for close, move, duplicate, recovery and layout actions, plus file actions for that tab.
+Copying its path leaves the active tab unchanged. `make install` builds the helper when its development prerequisites exist; `:PlanetNativeTabs off` restores Vim's stock tab menu.
+See [native tab menus](NATIVE_TABS.md).

 ## Home startup and recovery